Skip to content

 • ~11 GB free disk space for all intermediate artifacts.
 See Compute Budgets for details.

-Step 1: Build llama.cpp
+Step 1: Build llama.cpp (if not built already)

 cd ground_segment/llama.cpp